 Check out my new DIY wedding shadow boxes!
 I’m smitten with this recent homemade home decor project.
 Instead of languishing in a dusty box to be seldom opened, I decided to create shadow boxes and display some of our wedding keepsakes.
-They were easy to assemble and personalise, and look fantastic on our wall.
-Here is how mine were created along with some tips for customising your own displays.
+The frames were easy to assemble and personalise to suit our decor and our keepsakes, and they look great on our wall.
+Here’s how my wedding shadow box displays were created, along with some tips for customising your own displays.

 Creating a Custom Shadow Box Display

 Finding the Right Box (or Boxes)

 Finding the right box is key to getting the look and style you want.
 Take the time to shop around and if all else fails, create your own or have them custom made.
 Pick a style that suits both your decor and your wedding/memorabilia, if possible, so that the display will look cohesive in your home.
 It took me ages to find a frame I liked.
 When I finally did, the shop didn’t have enough so I needed to buy them as a special order, but I’m so happy with them.
 Yay!

 Unlike a normal photo frame, the background of the shadow box will be the visible backdrop for your displayed items.
 If the backing of your boxes isn’t attractive or is the wrong colour, change it.
 Replace it with a painted board of similar thickness (frame style depending), repaint the existing backing, or cover it with fabric, paper, or similar in a style that suits your project.
 Don’t make the background too dominant.
 It can distract from your displayed treasures.

 Creating an Attractive and Cohesive Shadow Box Display

 Since weddings are often styled in a coordinating theme or style, you already have a head start on creating a cohesive shadow box display.
 Carry that through in the displayed objects and any visible attaching hardware.